 What are some of the warning signs that your employees feel undervalued?

 They're no longer enthusiastic about new projects or company initiatives.

-They come to work on "autopilot" (otherwise known as the art of doing the bare minimum).
+They come to work "checked-out" (otherwise known as the art of doing the bare minimum).

 To succeed, your employee appreciation initiatives need to be consistent, sincere, and organic.